 Social security garnishment limit

-As per the debt collection improvement Act of 1996, there is a limit that the government has set on how much social security benefits can garnish in order to collect the student loan debt.
+As per the debt collection improvement Act of 1996, there is a limit that the government has set on how much social security benefits can garnish to collect the student loan debt.

-Debt collection act has set and it cannot be charged more than 15% of your social security payments.
-Well, this limit is not more than enough for the people to give enough security payments.
-After the last time, the limit was adjusted and the cost of living has increased.
-The poverty line has gone up.
+The debt collection act has set and they cannot be charged more than 15% of your social security payments.
+This does not save or give enough security payments to the older crowd.
+The limits are adjusted and the cost of living has increased over years.
+Therefore the poverty line has grown up.
 The poverty threshold for a person household is $12490 annually.
-The government can get down the social security benefit to $9000 annually.
-Reducing social security payments for the Americans have to subsist off an income that’s below the poverty line.
+The government can reduce the social security benefit of up to $9000 annually.
+Reducing social security payments for the Americans has to maintain an income that’s below the poverty line.

-Most borrowers whose social security money was seized they were receiving the disability benefits, rather than retirements survivor benefits.
-The offset badly affected the poorest social security recipients and moreover the Americans with social security below the medium benefit, the offset must not reduce social security below $750 per month.
+Most borrowers whose social security money was seized, they were receiving the disability benefits, rather than retirements survivor benefits.
+The offset badly affected the poorest social security recipients and the Americans with social security below the medium benefit, the reduction must not reduce social security below $750 per month.

 But most of the money carved from social payments don’t pay the loan principle also.